ethanal/dotfiles/README.md

-.dotfiles
+dotfiles
 =========

-Dotfiles and bootstrap scripts.
+Dotfiles and and useful scripts for zsh.
+Based on [Zach Holman's](https://github.com/holman/dotfiles) dotfile bootstrap script.